alasdairforsythe/tokenmonster/README.md

 You can [test TokenMonster in your browser here](https://bot.co/tokenmonster/), tokenizing live in native Javascript.

-TokenMonster can also import existing vocabularies from other tokenizers, allowing you to take advantage of TokenMonster's fast, ungreedy tokenization with already trained models.
-Here is [GPT2 Tokenizer](./yaml_guide/convert_gpt2tokenizer.py) imported into TokenMonster.
+TokenMonster can also import existing vocabularies from other tokenizers, allowing you to take advantage of TokenMonster's fast, ungreedy tokenization whilst still using the existing vocabulary your model was trained with.
+Here is [how to import GPT2 Tokenizer](./yaml_guide/convert_gpt2tokenizer.py), and [here it is running in TokenMonster](https://bot.co/tokenmonster/gpt2tokenizer.html).
+The tokens and their IDs are identical to the original, but it tokenizes faster and can tokenize the same text with fewer tokens.
+Although if you have the option, you should always use a TokenMonster trained vocabulary as they are much more efficient.

 TokenMonster is a novel approach to tokenization with broad-ranging use potential, but its primary motivation is to improve the training, inference and context-length of large language models.
 By using a more optimal vocabulary and ungreedy tokenization algorithm, text can be represented with 35% fewer tokens compared to other modern tokenizing methods, increasing the speed of inference, training and the length of text by over 50%.
 [See for yourself](https://bot.co/tokenmonster/).